ContactEngineering/SurfaceTopography/docs/installation.rst

     python3 -m pip install [--user] -r requirements.txt --no-binary numpy rm requirements.txt

-Tip: to install FFTW3, NetCDF and BLAS/LAPACK on ubuntu, you can for example use
+Tip: to install NetCDF on ubuntu, you can for example use

 .. code-block:: bash

-    sudo apt-get install libfftw3-dev libopenblas-dev libnetcdf-dev
+    sudo apt-get install libnetcdf-dev

 See also our `singularity container <https://github.com/ContactEngineering/SurfaceTopography/blob/master/singularity/SurfaceTopography_serial.def>`_ for an example installation on ubuntu.

-Tip: to install FFTW3, NetCDF and BLAS/LAPACK on mac using Homebrew_,
+Tip: to install NetCDF on mac using Homebrew_,

 .. code-block:: bash

-    brew install openblas lapack fftw netcdf
+    brew install netcdf

 Installation: Common problems
 -----------------------------